Open Government Partnership

 Scotland's membership of the Open Government Partnership (OGP) supports our commitment to openness, transparency, and citizen participation across everything we do as a government.

-We are currently developing our second OGP Action Plan for promoting trust and co-operation between government and civil society.
+Our second OGP Action Plan promotes trust and co-operation between government and civil society.

 About open government